Finding a general writing app is easy. There are so many to choose from. Which is the Best Screenwriting Software?

 #1.
 You cannot collaborate with another scriptwriter even though they, too, are Storyist users.

 #2.
 An app with so many functions, icons, and tabs is like a website full of pop-up ads.
 And no one likes it, right?

 Same case with Storyist.
 Although the interface is clean, there is no way you can enter a full-screen mode or edit your scripts using the Focus mode.

 #3.
 Finally, the last drawback I noticed in Storyist is the non-existent of a Windows or Android app.
 In short, it is useless for Windows and Android users and by doing so, it misses a large portion of potential buyers.

 Storyist pricing plans

-The iOS version of Storyist is free, but also comes with loads of restrictions.
+The iOS version of Storyist is free, but the screenwriting tips program also comes with loads of restrictions.
 To see the app functioning in its full form, you’ll have to buy the Mac version that costs $59.

 Do I recommend Storyist?

-To be honest, my answer is no. Storyist doesn’t stand a chance when we compare it against Scrivener or Final Draft.
+To be honest, my answer is no. Storyist doesn’t stand a chance when we compare it against Scrivener or Final Draft as movie magic screenwriter software.
 And the limited device compatibility further pales its chances.

 But you might question, then why do I recommend Script Studio when both of them have almost the same qualities and deficiencies?